c31io/tofon/README.md

 # Usage

-Install python 3.9.2 (version as the python in blender 2.93).
+Install Python 3.9.2 (version as Python in Blender 2.93).

 Then install the modules,